rayhagimoto/stochastic-calculus-notes/src/introduction.typ

 = Futures and no-arbitrage pricing

+In this section I start by presenting an argument for the fair price of a contract called a future.
+The purpose of this example is to provide a simple scenario in which we will see that the requirement of "no arbitrage" enforces a fair price, independent of the random nature of the asset price moves.

 #definition[
   A _future_ is a type of contract between two parties to trade an asset (the "underlying") at a fixed time $T$ in the future for a predetermined price $K$ known as the _strike_.
 ]